docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Description

 The current project's working gamma value, either 2.2 or 2.4.

 Setting values other than 2.2 or 2.4 will cause a scripting error.

-Note that when the project's color working space is set, the working gamma value is ignored by After Effects.
+?> **Note:** When the project's color working space is set, the working gamma value is ignored by After Effects.

 #### Type